-A majority of the Board of Directors has, at all times since January 1, 2023, been independent within the meaning of applicable securities laws.
+A majority of the Board of Directors has, at all times since January 1, 2024, been independent within the meaning of applicable securities laws.
 In this regard, a director is considered to be independent if he or she has no direct or indirect material relationship with the Company, being a relationship that could, in the view of the Board of Directors, be reasonably expected to interfere with the exercise of the director's independent judgment - subject to certain deeming rules that deem there to be a material relationship in certain circumstances such that the affected director is deemed to not be independent.

-As at the date of this Information Circular, the Board of Directors is comprised of Patrick McDonald (Chair), Glenn Hamilton, Dale Miller, Ryan Rawlyk, Matthew Shyba and Kathy Turgeon, all of whom have been determined by the Board of Directors to be independent of the Company except Mr. Rawlyk, who as President and Chief Executive Officer is deemed to not be independent.
+As at the date of this Information Circular, the Board of Directors is comprised of Dale Miller (Executive Chairman), Glenn Hamilton, Matthew Shyba and Kathy Turgeon.
+All directors have been determined by the Board of Directors to be independent of the Company except Mr. Miller, who as Executive Chairman is an executive officer of the Company and as such is deemed to not be independent.